seemuth/moodle-local_dataseteditor/README.md

 After you install this plugin, navigate to /admin/index.php of your Moodle site.
 This will prompt you to finish installing the dataset editor plugin.

-To use this plugin, navigate to any course or quiz within a course.
+To use this plugin, navigate to any quiz within a course.
-Click on Dataset Editor within the navigation tree for that course or quiz.
+Click on Dataset Editor within the navigation tree for that quiz.